JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.md

 ![OCR result after thresholding]({{site.baseurl}}/assets/img/thresholding.jpg)

 After performing OCR with pytesseract on the preprocessed image, the resulting string is a perfect representation of the text.
 It can now be used for further analysis or to create a dataset.
 Depending on the images you have to work with, other preprocessing steps might be necessary.
-To move further into that topic, I recommend this article:
+To move further into that topic I recommend this article:

 - [OCR with Python, OpenCV and PyTesseract](https://medium.com/@jaafarbenabderrazak.info/ocr-with-tesseract-opencv-and-python-d2c4ec097866)